isaac-lal/isaac-lal/README.md

 # Welcome To My GitHub

 Hi!
-My name is Isaac Lal, and I am striving to become a Developer in the future.
+My name is Isaac Lal, and I'm striving to become a Software Developer in the future.

-I’m a lower sophomore at Hunter College and studying Computer Science as my major.
-On top of being determined to excel in all my classes, I am gaining outside coding experience through internships, programs, and courses to progress my skillset further.
-In addition, I’m working on projects such as developing my own personal website portfolio.
+Currently, I attend Hunter College as a lower sophomore and studying Computer Science as my major.
+On top of being determined to excel in all my classes, gaining outside coding experience through working at internships, programs, and courses helps me to progress my skillset further.
+In addition, I'm also working on projects such as developing my own personal website portfolio.

-As I continue in my career, I am determined to constantly learn every day and overcome obstacles to make my prospect of becoming a developer come true!
+As I continue in my career, I am determined to constantly learn every day and overcome obstacles to make my prospect of becoming a Software Developer come true!

-Proficiency knowledge of programming languages respectfully: Python, HTML, CSS, JavaScript, C/C++, C#, and Java.
+Proficiency knowledge of programming languages respectfully: Python, C/C++, JavaScript, C#, Java, HTML, and CSS.